 Advocacy should start well before the bill you are concerned about is introduced.
-A good time to start is when Members visit their districts.
-Set up a meeting with them at their local office.
-Legislators and their staff are also accessible at their Washington, D.C. offices.
+A good time to start is when Members and their staff are back in their home districts/states.
+Set up a meeting with them virtually or at their local office.
+Legislators and staff are also accessible virtually or in their Washington, D.C. office.
 Consider visiting your Member of Congress if you are visiting in the nation's capital.
-Advocacy from the local level shows constituent support for your issue and carries tremendous weight!
-Remember, as Former Speaker of the United States House of Representatives Tip O'Neill once said, "All politics is local!"
+Advocacy at the local level, meanwhile, shows constituent support for your issue and carries tremendous weight!
+Remember, as former Speaker of the United States House of Representatives Tip O'Neill once said, "All politics is local!"

-As a constituent and an advocate for individuals and families affected by kidney disease, you can have a significant influence with your own legislators.
+As a constituent and an advocate for individuals and families affected by kidney disease, you can have a significant influence shaping your legislators views and positions as you educate them.